What do they think of the Index?

 Evolution of Euro Zone Mid-Market Private Company Prices - Quarterly Index carried out by Epsilon Research

-Paris (France) – 1 March 2021 – Argos Wityu, the independent European investment fund, and Epsilon Research, the online platform for the management of non-quoted M&A transactions, today published the Mid-market Argos Index® for the fourth quarter of 2020.
-This index, launched in 2006, tracks the valuations of eurozone private, mid-market companies in which a majority stake has been acquired during the last six months.
+Paris (France) – 15 May 2025 – The mid-market Argos Index® for the first quarter of 2025, published by Epsilon Research, the online platform for the management of unlisted M&A transactions, and Argos Wityu, the independent European investment fund, is now available.
+Launched in 2006, this index tracks the valuations of unlisted eurozone SMEs in which a majority stake has been acquired during the last six months.

 > You can download the full study under "Data Publication" (left)